Cornelius Washington: Professional career

+Pre-draft

 At the combine, Washington led linebackers in the 225-pound bench press with 36 repetitions.

 Chicago Bears

-Washington was drafted by the Chicago Bears in the sixth-round (188th overall) to play exclusively at left defensive end.
+Washington was selected by the Chicago Bears in the sixth-round (188th overall) to play exclusively at left defensive end.
 He and fifth-round pick Jordan Mills signed four-year contracts with the team on May 1, 2013.

 Washington appeared in two games in the 2013 season, both against the Detroit Lions, making his NFL debut on September 29 against the Lions, recording a tackle.

 In Week 12 of the 2014 season against the Tampa Bay Buccaneers, Washington recorded his first career sack.

 On September 13, 2015, during the regular-season opener against the Green Bay Packers, Washington suffered a season-ending quadriceps injury and was placed on injured reserve.

 Detroit Lions

 On March 10, 2017, Washington signed a two-year, $6 million contract with the Detroit Lions.
 He played in 15 games in 2017, recording a career-high 24 tackles, 2.5 sacks, and three passes defensed.

 On August 20, 2018, Washington was released by the Lions.